flixopt.flow_system ¶

 Clustered optimization:

-statistics property ¶
+stats property ¶

 Access statistics and plotting methods for optimization results.